 During the year ended June 30, 2023, the Organization was notified that it was a beneficiary of an estate.
-While management has determined that this estate gift is unconditional and irrevocable, there was not sufficient information available as of June 30, 2023 to estimate the potential amount of the gift.
+Management determined that this estate gift was unconditional and irrevocable, however, there was not sufficient information available to estimate the potential amount of the gift.
 Therefore, this gift will be recorded as contribution revenue when it is received.
 No restrictions on the amounts to be received were noted.
-A partial distribution in the amount of \$39,614 was received in August 2023; no additional information was provided at that time regarding future distributions.
+A partial distribution in the amount of \$39,614 was received during the year ended June 30, 2024 and recorded as revenue in non-government grants and contributions on the 2024 statement of activities.
+An additional distribution in the amount of \$138,178 was received in August 2024.